modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

 2. These are the permissions that will be required

-     #### AAD App 1 (for the API) : Application Permisions
+     ### AAD App 1 (for the API) : Application Permisions

+     #### Microsoft Graph Permissions
      **Directory.ReadWrite.All** Read and write directory data - Allows the app to read and write data in your organization's directory,      such as users, and groups, without a signed-in user.
 Does not allow user or group deletion.

      **Groups.ReadWrite.All** Read and write all groups - Allows the app to create groups, read all group properties and memberships,        update group properties and memberships, and delete groups.
 Also allows the app to read and write group calendar and conversations.
 All of these operations can be performed by the app without a signed-in user.

+      **Sites.Read.All** Read items in all site collections - Allows the app to read information related to sites within SharePoint in your organization.

+      #### SharePoint Permissions

+      **Sites.FullControl.All** Have full control of site collections - Allows the app to have full control over all of the within SharePoint in your organization.

-     #### AAD App 2 (for the client) : Delegated Permisions (no consent required)
+      ### AAD App 2 (for the client) : Delegated Permisions (no consent required)
       **openid** Sign in and read user profile - Allows users to sign-in to the app, and allows the app to read the profile of signed-in      users.
 It also allows the app to read basic company information of signed-in users.

 3. The Admin Consent for AAD App 1 (for the API) that you just consented to, will be visible within the Enterprise Applications section of Azure AD